Aissa Trad

 Grandpa(Jiddo)

-An affectionate informal term
+An affectionate, informal term children use.

 تيتا